Richard Rory: Fictional character biography

-Tony Stark briefly pays Rory a visit, knowing his connection to Man-Thing and seeking information, but his most important visitor is cellmate Greg Salinger, who is in on disorderly conduct charges.
+Tony Stark briefly visits Rory, knowing his connection to Man-Thing and seeking information, but his most important visitor is cellmate Greg Salinger, who is in on disorderly conduct charges.
 While in the cell together, Rory tells Salinger of his past, including details about the Foolkiller incident.

 When Rory is released, Ruth Hart allows him to stay in her Hell's Kitchen apartment, where she lives with Daily Bugle photographer Amber Grant and James-Michael Starling, a young orphan and former patient with a mental link to Omega the Unknown.
-Greg Salinger has also come to New York, equipped with the Foolkiller gear Rory never dreamed he would seek for his own use.
-Searching for James-Michael, he helps the Defenders deal with the Foolkiller, initially attempting to get Salinger to join the team, but it does little good, and Kyle Richmond's mansion is burned to the ground by Foolkiller's purification gun when he learns that the team does not kill their foes.
+Greg Salinger has also come to New York, equipped with Foolkiller gear Rory never dreamed he would seek for his own use.
+Searching for James-Michael, he helps the Defenders deal with Foolkiller, initially attempting to get Salinger to join the team, but it does little good, and Kyle Richmond's mansion is burned to the ground by Foolkiller's purification gun when he learns that the team does not kill their foes.

-Omega the Unknown was killed by Las Vegas police who erroneously believed that his attack on Ruby Thursday was unprovoked.
-The Defenders end their adventure with Richard, Dian Wilkins, (Starling's friend), and James-Michael (who does not survive) in Las Vegas, where Rory asks the Defenders to leave him to begin life anew.

 When we next see him, he is still down on his luck, wandering through the streets of Las Vegas.
 He finds a silver dollar on the ground and decides to use it in the slot machine of a nearby casino.
 He hits the jackpot, and is horrified that no money comes out, assuming it is his constant bad luck.
-The manager explains to him that a prize that large can be given only in the form of a check.
+The manager explains to him that a prize that large can be given only as a check.
 He places the entire amount on a single spin of the roulette wheel at the urging of a showgirl in the employ of the casino manager.
 Instead of losing, as the casino manager hoped, he wins, breaking the bank.